CPLN-680-Spring-2022/YebeiYao_Inequalty_in_commuting_burden/README.md

 After I explore the commuting mobility pattern and find out the inequlty district, I could combine the result with other features using GWR or linear regression, trying to find out the influencing factor which determine which part of the city are the ones suffering commuting inequalty most.

 ## Use case：
-Hypothetical user journey：
-Possible policy implication:
+Identifing district in most need of service construction/ Be helpful for policy making and transit stop location plan/ Be helpful in improving the life quality of people suffering from commuting burden.

 ## Expected deliverables:
 1.Research report in the format of Rmarkdown.
-2.Dynamic visualization: Animation or video or a dashboard to the commuting pattern result,especially the comparison of the inequalty.
+2.Dynamic visualization: Animation video or a dashboard to the commuting pattern result,especially the comparison of the inequalty of various features.